 There is no better way to get to know the farm than to pitch in.

-If you an individual or group of 5 or less join us during some of our drop in volunteer hours:
+Each volunteering individual must register in advanced as well as fill out the required waiver and health attestation linked below.
+If you an individual or group of 5 or less join us during our regular volunteer hours, REGISTRATION IS REQUIRED:

 Please watch our calendar for information about upcoming public tours.
 Occasionally we do not offer on-going tours (typically in the summer) and tours must be scheduled by appointment only.
 Tours can last anywhere from 20-60 minutes.
 During the tour you will learn more about the past, present, and future of the farm, as well as more information about our facilities and farming practices.